 experience.

 You have several options to control how email clients behave with tickets.
-For example, you can enable or disable CCs in email clients, and you can specify email addresses that can never be copied as a CC or follower.
-Make sure you are familiar with all the choices and pick the settings that work best for you and your company.
-See Configuring CCs and followers permissions for details.
+For example, you can activate or deactivate CCs in email clients.
+You can also specify email addresses that can never be copied as a CC or follower.
+Get familiar with all the choices and pick the settings that work best for your Zendesk account.
+See Configuring settings and permissions for CCs and followers..

 -